PathMLP: Smooth Path Towards High-order Homophily: Experiments

 \subsection{Efficiency Analysis}

-To compare the computational efficiency of our methods and baselines (especially path-based methods), we perform efficiency analysis experiments on \textit{Pubmed}.
-For path-based methods (PathMLP, PathMLP+, RAWGNN), we set the number of paths used per node to $N=12$ and the path length to $d+1=4$.
-Fig.~\ref{Fig: time} shows the average running time of all methods for each epoch, from which we can see that our methods have about 11.8 times efficiency improvement relative to RAWGNN, and this improvement grows as the number of paths ($N$) increases.
-This phenomenon indicates that our methods using MLP to encode path features is much more computationally efficient than these methods using RNN-like models (RAWGNN, PathNet).
-In addition, our methods is close to GloGNN++, FSGNN, ACMGCN, GPRGNN and lower than SNGNN+ in terms of computational efficiency.
-In summary, PathMLP exhibits relatively high computational efficiency.
+To evaluate the computational efficiency of our methods and baselines, particularly path-based methods, we conduct efficiency analysis on \textit{Pubmed}.
+For path-based methods (PathMLP, PathMLP+, RAWGNN), we set $N$ to 12 and $d$ to 4.
+Figure~\ref{Fig: time} shows the average running time of all methods for each epoch, from which we can observe that our methods have about 11.8 times efficiency improvement relative to RAWGNN, and this improvement grows as the number of paths ($N$) increases.
+This phenomenon suggests that our MLP-based methods for encoding path features are significantly more computationally efficient compared to methods utilizing RNN-like models (RAWGNN, PathNet).
+Furthermore, our methods demonstrate comparable computational efficiency to GloGNN++, FSGNN, ACMGCN, and GPRGNN while beating SNGNN+.
+In summary, PathMLP exhibits a relatively high level of computational efficiency.